10.7 Identity Crimes, Reports, and Victim Recovery

 Identity Information as Evidence

-BPOC Chapter 12 defines identity theft as theft of personal information to commit fraud, commonly involving a name plus other personal information such as a Social Security number.
-It defines identity crime as theft or misuse of personal or financial identifiers to gain something of value or facilitate other criminal activity.
-Identity crimes can support mail theft, financial fraud, narcotics, weapons trafficking, computer crime, and other offenses.
+BPOC Chapter 12 defines identity theft as theft of personal information to commit fraud, commonly a name plus other personal information such as a Social Security number.
+It defines identity crime more broadly as theft or misuse of personal or financial identifiers to gain something of value or facilitate other criminal activity.
+Identity crimes can support mail theft, financial fraud, narcotics, weapons trafficking, computer crime, and more.

-Identifying informationName and date of birth, biometric data, account numbers, government ID numbers, and similar identifiers
+Identifying informationName with date of birth, biometric data, account numbers, government ID numbers, and similar identifiers

 Telecommunication access deviceA card, code, account number, device identifier, or access means that can obtain value or transfer funds